 The increase in nest box use by Brown Antechinus each year since 2011 has been a positive sign for the recolonisation of the rehabilitation area.
 However, with the 2015 and 2016 results showing increased competition from Sugar Gliders for available nest boxes, the data is beginning to show a decline in evidence of use by Brown Antechinus.
 Since the 2017 results there has been an increase in evidence of use by Brown Antechinus, with evidence of glider use decreasing.
 This trend could show fluctuations in the denning use between Sugar Gliders and the Brown Antechinus from year to year with 2020 swapping the trend again with Sugar Gliders being slightly more dominant than the Brown Antechinus.
-Although, nest box maintenance is required for 18 out of the 40 boxes which could have an impact on results we are currently seeing.
+Nest-box maintenance is required for the majority of the boxes which is likely impacting the trends that are being observed.
+Given that a large number of boxes became unavailable for fauna utilisation between 2020 and 2021, this relationship was not assessed or included in this year's monitoring report.